 - A specialized physician: Such as an orthopedic surgeon, rheumatologist, or neurologist (depending on the suspected underlying causes or condition).

 Which Provider Do I Choose for Hand, Elbow, or Wrist Pain?

-If hand therapy doesn't yield the results you're seeking, they can always refer you to an orthopedic surgeon or another specialized physician, depending on what they suspect is going on.
-Overall, having a physical therapist or occupational therapist as your primary care provider will be a lot better use of time and money.6
+If hand therapy doesn't yield the results you're seeking, we can always refer you to an orthopedic surgeon or another specialized physician, depending on what we suspect is going on.
+Overall, having a CityPT physical therapist or occupational therapist as your primary care provider will be a lot better use of time and money because we are specialists.6

 Treatment: What to Expect from Hand Therapy